Sweet Crepes with Summer Fruits

 • Transfer each crepe to an oven on a very low heat to keep them warm while cooking the other crepes.

-• Fill each crepe with fruit, top with whipped cream and syrup if desired.
+• Fill each crepe with about 1/3 cup of fruit, roll it up and place it seam side down on a plate.
+Top with whipped cream and syrup if desired.

 Notes